EVS-GIS/chrono-rhone/readme.md

 # Deploy this app using docker

-- If the database does not exists yet, create the postgresql database with the postgis extension.
-Migrate and seed database from another chrono-rhone installation.
+The database is not included in the chrono-rhone docker image because it's intended to be persistent.
+If the database does not exists yet, create the postgresql database with the postgis extension.
+You can use the official postgis docker image to do it.
+Then build the chrono-rhone image as described below.

 - Copy the example .env file and make the required configuration changes in the .env file (database, email, mapbox token, etc...)
 - Build image

         docker build -t my-chrono-rhone:$(git rev-parse --short HEAD) .

+- If the database is a new empty instance, migrate and seed it

+        docker run -it --rm -w /var/www/chrono-rhone/ my-chrono-rhone:$(git rev-parse --short HEAD) /usr/local/bin/php artisan migrate --force docker run -it --rm -w /var/www/chrono-rhone/ my-chrono-rhone:$(git rev-parse --short HEAD) /usr/local/bin/php artisan db:seed --force

 - Run a container and access the application at localhost:8080

-        docker run -it --rm -p 8080:80 my-chrono-rhone:$(git rev-parse --short HEAD)
+        docker run -it --rm -p 8080:80 --name my-chrono-rhone-instance my-chrono-rhone:$(git rev-parse --short HEAD)

+It's recommended to mount a persistent volume to /var/www/chrono-rhone/public/storage so that the application can store the images there.

 # Code overview